ElijahKR/EasyAOP/README.md

 And the result is beyond our expectations, because function *Show* is a concrete method, not a *hook*(a method given an empty or default implementation).

 A well-architected also should follow these principles.

 1. Program to interface, not implementation.[1]
 2. Depend on abstractions.
 Dot depend on concrete class.[1]

+So previous way is not the best practice, and what changes should we do for this design furter?

+We can handle the virtual methods and concrete methods implemented separately.

+####Virtual methods

+####Concrete methods implemented from interfaces

 ###How to use?